coriraquel/Real-Estate-Oracle/README.md

 # Potential Questions:
 1. What features have the most impact on housing prices?
-2. Can the model predict prices accurately for unseen data?
+2. Can the model predict prices accurately?
-3. How does location influence pricing, and can the model predict prices in different cities?
+3. Is the model overfitting or underfitting?
 4. What other machine learning models could be implemented to improve predictions?
 5. How does feature scaling impact model accuracy?